Franck-maker/2025-2026/TP-2/README.md

 ```
 Apply the configuration : `kubectl apply -f dashboard-config.yaml`

-create an access token for the Dashboard with the command : `kubectl -n create token admin-user`
+create an access token for the Dashboard with the command : `kubectl -n "specify the namespace" create token admin-user`

 Access to the UI: `kubectl  port-forward service/kubernetes-dashboard-kong-proxy 8443:443`

+**passer en https pour accéder au port dans ce cas**